 Adjusting to a new culture and environment is a normal process and can generate a wide variety of reactions and feelings.
 Some stages in the adjustment process have been identified and are described below.
 While presented as “stages”, individuals may experience these more dynamically opposed to a linear manner and take variable amounts of time in each “stage”.

 - The Honeymoon Stage

-This is usually the first stage experienced after arrival to a new culture.
-In this stage everything seems exciting and new.
+Typically, this is experienced upon arrival to a new culture when everything seems exciting and new.
 The focus is on the sense of success in being in the new culture; curiosity and interest in the novelty of the new surroundings; and an appreciation and anticipation of the opportunities to be found in the new culture.
 Most people feel energetic and enthusiastic during this stage.

 - The Culture Shock Stage